mkenney/docker-devenv/README.md

                  devenv -p PATH kill

          ls [pattern]
-             List currently running environments, optionally filtering results with a glob pattern.
-If pattern is '-q' (quiet) only environment names are returned.
+             List currently running instances, optionally filtering results with a glob pattern.
+If pattern is '-q' (quiet) only instance names are returned.

              EXAMPLES